oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Holders can manipulate the Disclosures by changing the values of the claims before sending them to the Issuer.
-The Issuer MUST check the Disclosures to ensure that the values of the claims are correct, i.e., the digest s of the Disclosures are actually present in the signed SD-JWT.
+The Issuer MUST check the Disclosures to ensure that the values of the claims are correct, i.e., the digests of the Disclosures are actually present in the signed SD-JWT.

 A naive Issuer that extracts
 all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT payload